 If you are reading this page, you are looking for travel insurance but have concerns about coronavirus-related issues.

-Travel insurance for coronavirus needs the following:
+Travel insurance for coronavirus needs to cover:

 *This is optional and is for people worried about the unknown future of the virus.
 My recommendation is to buy CFAR.